ENBDC Workshop 2024

-The ENBDC is happy to invite you to the 2023 edition of its “Methods in mammary gland biology and breast cancer workshop.
-The meeting will take place on from April 26th (Students day) to 29th 2022 in the now traditional location of Weggis, Switzerland, with the aim to gather researchers from all over the world to discuss normal mammary gland biology and breast cancer.
+The ENBDC is happy to invite you to the 2024 edition of its “Methods in mammary gland biology and breast cancer workshop.
+The meeting will take place on from May 1st (ECR) to May 4th 2024 in the now traditional location of Weggis, Switzerland, with the aim to gather researchers from all over the world to discuss normal mammary gland biology and breast cancer.

 The 2-day workshop will consist of talks from experts in various domains and techniques pertaining to breast biology.
 Short talks from selected abstracts and poster sessions allow for convivial exchange

 For any organizational/administrative question please contact: firstname.lastname@example.org